This is most recent syllabus. Your final syllabus will be given during your first day of class

 - have initiated, researched, and written short pieces of original writing ranging from poetry to fictional and non-fictional short stories;

 - become aware of the connections between creativity, structure, and discipline;

-- have worked with non-traditional literary texts; and
+- have analyzed traditional and non-traditional texts;

 - be able to discuss the specific course topic critically and confidently.

 In this course, you will meet with the Umbrian producers and participate in tastings of local products, which will serve as the basis for one of the course’s creative writing assignments.
 You will then transform your experience during the visits into a children’s story on food in both English and Italian.
 To conclude the project, you will share your creative piece at “Apriti, scuola!”, a weekly multi-lingual children’s reading hosted by “Il Castello Rotondo” Elementary School.
 At the end of the semester, you will present your work to the Umbra community.